-Also this evening, look for the planets Saturn and Mars, plus the star Antares in your southwest sky as darkness falls.
+Also this evening, look for the planet Saturn plus the star Antares in your southwest sky as darkness falls.

 Bottom line: On October evenings, look for the brilliant star Arcturus in the western sky, flashing in colors.
 The Big Dipper’s handle points to this yellow-orange star.